Last updated on April 13, 2023 by Wandering our World

 - A small red bite mark that starts to turn into an open sore.

-Treatment for a spider bite
+Treatment for a spider bite can include:

 - Wash the area with soap and water.